 History of the Color Wheel

-The first color wheel appeared due to Isaac Newton’s experiments in the 17th century.
+The first color wheel was developed from Isaac Newton’s experiments in the 17th century.
 Newton directed light through a prism and revealed a spectrum of seven colors.
-He then arranged these colors in a circle, creating a cyclic color system showing the relationship between shades and the formation of complementary pairs.
+He then arranged these colors in a circle, creating a cyclic color system that shows the relationships among shades and the formation of complementary pairs.

 Later, Johann Wolfgang Goethe offered his perspective on color.
 He proposed an alternative wheel consisting of three primary colors (red, yellow, blue) and three secondary colors (orange, green, violet).
-An essential part of Goethe’s teaching was the study of emotional color perception and visual contrast effects.
+An essential part of Goethe’s teaching was the study of emotional color perception and the effects of visual contrast.

 Continuing the ideas of color wheels was French chemist Michel Chevreul, who described the phenomenon of contrasting interactions between shades.
 He demonstrated how significantly the perception of a color changes when placed next to its complement.